Óscar 2023: Lista completa de todos los ganadores de la premiación EN VIVO

 Óscar 2023: Lista completa de todos los ganadores de la premiación EN VIVOAquí podrás consultar a todos los nominados y ganadores de la entrega 95 de los Premios Óscar 2023.

-MÉXICO.- Este domingo 12 de marzo se realizará la 95.ª edición de los Premios Óscar en el Dolby Theatre de la ciudad de Los Ángeles.
+MÉXICO.- Hoy domingo 12 de marzo se realiza la 95.ª edición de los Premios Óscar en el Dolby Theatre de la ciudad de Los Ángeles.
 La ceremonia será conducida por Jimmy Kimmel y a él se sumarán todo tipo de celebridades que entregarán las estatuillas.

 Cate Blanchett y Michelle Yeoh luchan cabeza a cabeza por el Óscar a mejor actriz, que sería el primero para Michelley el tercero para Cate; mientras que Austin Butler y Brendan Fraser son los grandes favoritos a la categoría mejor actor, primero para ambos.
 Por México, Guillermo del Toro y su nueva versión de ''Pinocho'' marchan como grandes favoritos a película animada; mientras que Argentina buscará su tercera estatuilla con ''Argentina, 1985''.